 Well before the weekly cabinet session begins, the ministers access the system to review each agenda item and determine their position.
 They then click a box stating whether they have any objections or would like to speak on the topic.
 That way the ministers’ positions are known beforehand.
 Decisions that have no objections are adopted without debate, saving considerable time.

 Once Estonia adopted its paperless e-Cabinet system, the average length of the weekly cabinet meetings was cut from 4 or 5 hours to between 30 and 90 minutes.
 The government has also eliminated the need to print and deliver thousands of pages of documents each week – a significant benefit for the environment and the tax payer.

 Because e-Cabinet uses web-based software and audio-visual equipment, ministers can take part remotely, and have often done so.
 Decisions made at the meetings can be e-mailed to interested parties or posted on a website even while the meeting is still going on.

 Read more about how the Estonian e-Cabinet works here.

 These e-Governance e-solutions are provided by the following Estonian companies:

 Find out more about the services and know-how of the Estonian IT sector

-The e-Estonia Showroom is an executive briefing centre.
-Our goal is to inspire global policy makers, political leaders, corporate executives, investors and international media to kick-off the digital transformation by sharing the successful example of e-Estonia and build links to the IT sector.
+The goal of e-Estonia Briefing Centre is to inspire global policy makers, political leaders, corporate executives, investors and international media with the success story of e-Estonia and build links to leading IT service providers.